-I came from a big family.
-There are 14 of us, and my dad’s salary as a labourer was just enough to make ends meet.
-My parents always said, “if you want to improve yourself, you need to learn”.
+I come from a big family.
+There are 14 of us, and my father’s salary as a labourer was just enough to make ends meet.
+My parents would always said, “If you want to improve yourself, you need to learn”.

-I did my A-level in KYUEM from 2000-2002 under the scholarship from Yayasan TM.
+I did my A-levels in Kolej Yayasan UEM (KYUEM) from 2000-2002 under the scholarship from Yayasan TM.
 I was one of the two scholars who were successful in continuing our studies to the UK.
-KYUEM had been a great foundation in helping me prepare for my UG life where I learnt that success is not just from academic studies.
-I was actively involved in extra-curricular activities where I taught silat, played hockey and badminton as well as chess, I joined the kompang team and dikir barat and I also managed to complete my Duke of Edinburgh – achieving a Bronze Award.
+KYUEM had been a great foundation in helping me prepare for my undergraduate life where I learnt that success is not purely academic.
+I was actively involved in extra curricular activities where I taught Silat, played hockey, badminton and chess, I joined the kompang team and dikir barat.
+On top of these, and I managed to complete my Duke of Edinburgh – receiving a Bronze Award.

-Trying to choose a university to go to in the UK where I’ll be spending 4 years of my life was such a daunting task as I have never even been anywhere outside of Malaysia.
+Choosing a university to attend in the UK where I’ll spend the next four years of my life was such a daunting task, as I have never even been anywhere outside of Malaysia.

 I learnt that it is OK to ask for help when you are stuck.
-MABECS played an important role together with the counsellor, Ms Kasthuri Thilaga in KYUEM, about choosing the universities and preparing my university applications.
+MABECS played an important role together with the counsellor, Ms Kasthuri Thilaga in KYUEM, in helping me apply to the right universities and in preparing my university applications.

-I was accepted to pursue my MEng degree in Electrical and Electronic Engineering at Imperial College, London under the Yayasan TM scholarship.
-This is the first time I will be away from home.
-I was all too excited and nervous to be on the long flight for the first time and did not get enough sleep the night before.
-I ended up falling asleep the whole 13 hours of flight from KL to London!
+My application to pursue my MEng degree in Electrical and Electronic Engineering at Imperial College, London was accepted under the Yayasan TM scholarship.
+This was the first time I was truly away from home.
+I was all too excited and nervous to be on the long-haul flight for the first time and did not get enough sleep the night before.
+I ended up falling asleep the whole 13 hours of flight from Kuala Lumpur to London!

 Arriving at Heathrow was overwhelming.
 Everything was so new.
-The environment, the language, the culture, the food, etc. I learnt that I need to adapt in order to survive in these new surroundings.
-I need to be independent, I need to socialise with friends, and tolerated many things.
-Being your own chef is a requirement or you’ll end up hungry or out of pocket for spending on take-outs.
+The environment, the language, the culture, the food, and more.
+I learnt that I needed to adapt in order to survive in my new surroundings.
+I needed to be independent, I needed to socialise with friends, and tolerate many things.
+Being your own chef is a requirement or you’ll end up hungry or out of cash for spending too much on take-outs.
 I also learnt that travelling and exploring another country is something fun to do with your friends!
-I spent most of my holidays backpacking with friends around Europe which was amazing until the 7th day when you started feeling tired of all the walking, photo-taking and your three meals a day consisted of only tinned tuna and bread.
-Looking back, I still laugh so hard over this.
+I spent most of my holidays backpacking with friends around Europe which was amazing until the 7th day when you start to feel tired of all the walking, photo-taking and consuming only canned tuna and bread every single meal.
+Looking back, I would still laugh over the good memories.

-In March 2009, I was accepted to continue my PhD at Glasgow Caledonian University, partly funded by them.
-The research was very new especially in Malaysia – development of new generation of solar technology.
-I was excited with the prospect of bringing my wife and two small children to the UK but to bring a family and comply with the UK Visa requirements, I need additional funding.
+In March 2009, I was accepted to continue my PhD at Glasgow Caledonian University, partly funded by the University.
+The research was very new especially in Malaysia – the development of a new generation of solar technology.
+I was excited with the prospect of bringing my wife and two young children to the UK but to bring a family and comply with the UK Visa requirements, I needed additional funding.
 I sent in many applications for scholarships to support my study.
-For the next 5 months, I was rejected by 9 funding bodies.
+For the next five months, I was rejected by nine funding bodies.
 It was so disheartening, and it made me feel like such a failure.
-Throughout this period, it was the support from your closed ones that made you stronger.
-Thanks to my wife and families, giving up was never an option.
-I persevered and 5 months later, I received the long awaited call from Yayasan TM and they were willing to support my family expenses and that made the move happened.
-But with only a little to go on, budget wise for all four of us, I was adamant in applying for another funding.
-I was successful in getting another part funding from Scottish Funding Council (SFC).
+Throughout this period, it was the support from my close ones that made me stronger.
+Thanks to my wife and both families’ support, giving up was never an option.
+I persevered and five months later, I received the long awaited call from Yayasan TM and they were willing to support my family expenses and that made the move happen.
+But with only a little to go on, budget- wise for all four of us, I was adamant in applying for another funding.
+I was successful in getting another part of my funding from the Scottish Funding Council (SFC).
 I obtained my PhD in 2013.

-I want to aspire people to learn and keep seeking knowledge.
-I am now an active researcher and is currently a Lecturer in Robert Gordon University, United Kingdom.
+I want to inspire people to learn and keep seeking knowledge.
+I am now an active researcher and a lecturer in the Robert Gordon University (RGU), United Kingdom.
 My research interest is in designing optical concentrator – a type of lens that can be used in many applications.
-One of it is to create a cheap solar photovoltaic system to not only generate electricity, but at the same time generate hot water for buildings.
+One of its applications is to create a cheap solar photovoltaic system to not only generate electricity, but at the same time generate hot water for buildings.
 I have managed to get my designed work patented and this design has the potential to replace the traditional solar panel.
 The results from this on-going research were published in many research journal papers.
-I am also actively presenting in seminar and conferences about my work.
+I am also actively presenting in seminars and conferences about my work.
 I supervised a number of PhD students to work in this specialised area.

 I am the co-founder of an MSc in Solar Energy Systems, the first and only course of its kind in the UK which will be starting in September 2019.
 I teach Electrical & Electronic Engineering at RGU where I hope I can share my knowledge with other students, hoping that they will aspire to keep learning.

-In RGU, I am one of the active researcher and work together with a fellow Malaysian, Mr Ahmad Syahrir Ayub who are actively involved in wind energy research.
+In RGU, I am one of the active researchers and work together with a fellow Malaysian, Mr Ahmad Syahrir Ayub who is actively involved in wind energy research.

 - Hypermarkets here are everywhere and choices are very wide where you can find most of your food supplies.
-Always read the ingredients lists, and if it says ‘Suitable for Vegetarian’, and as long as there are no alcohol, you can consume them.
-Besides, cooking will help you save a lot of money.
+Always read the ingredients lists, and if it says ‘Suitable for Vegetarians’, and as long as there is no alcohol content, you can consume it.
+Even better, cooking on your own will help you save a lot of money.

 - Once a while, you can eat out.
 Again, there are many Halal restaurants around the UK.

-- There are many mosque all around the cities in the UK.
-Besides the Central Mosque, there are local mosque, Islamic centre where you can go.
+- There are many mosques all around the cities in the UK.
+Besides the Central Mosque, there are local mosques and Islamic centres you can go to.